3DP-Tech/Kingroon-KP3/README.md

 # Obtaining Marlin Files
 The marlin firmware can be obtained from [marlingfw.org](https://marlingfw.org "marlingfw.org") or directly from GitHub at [https://github.com/MarlinFirmware/Marlin](/https://github.com/MarlinFirmware/Marlin "https://github.com/MarlinFirmware/Marlin").

-The example marlin configuration files can be obtained from GitHub at [https://github.com/MarlinFirmware/Configurations](https://github.com/MarlinFirmware/Configurations "https://github.com/MarlinFirmware/Configurations")
+The example Marlin configuration files can be obtained from GitHub at [https://github.com/MarlinFirmware/Configurations](https://github.com/MarlinFirmware/Configurations "https://github.com/MarlinFirmware/Configurations")

 # Building the Firmware
 There are numerous videos available on how to compile the code using Visual Studio Code with the Platform IO and Marlin Autobuild extensions.
 This process is extremely easy.